 Histological Testing

-In some cases, removed skin lesions are sent for histological analysis to confirm the diagnosis.
+In some cases, removed skin lesions are sent for histological testing and analysis to confirm the diagnosis.
 This ensures we provide safe, thorough, and medically appropriate care.

 What is histology and why is it important?